-Diana has worked at Puzzle Centre from 2005, in both the nursery and as part of the Autism Early Support team.
+Diana has worked at Autism Early Support from 2005, in both the nursery and as part of the Autism Early Support team.

 Please contact us using the enquiry form on this page.
 Alternatively, you can get in touch with us using the details below.